 With increased demand for Knotty Tie products, Jeremy and Mark needed more working capital to cover costs for expanded manufacturing, related training, and staffing.
 They contacted Colorado Enterprise Fund in 2013 about a loan to buy new equipment and supplies to increase production capacity, and returned in 2015 for more financing to get textile printing and color analysis equipment to reduce production costs and create custom products more rapidly in-house.

-“We were so glad we found CEF at the appropriate time for our business,” recalled Jeremy.
+“We were so glad we found CEF at the appropriate time for our business,” recalled Jeremy, a Navy veteran.
 “CEF helped us grow our business before outside investors were interested, on terms that were very favorable given our mediocre credit, lack of collateral and nascent business model - all while preserving our ownership to share with employees.”

 Since partnering with CEF, Knotty Tie sales have more than tripled in each of the past two years.
 Along with their success, Jeremy and Mark are constantly assessing their operations including hiring and retaining skilled staff.
 A major focus of their business mission is partnering with the African Community Center to find trained crafts people.

 “Economic growth is driven by small business,” Jeremy said.
 “CEF plays an instrumental role in ensuring that all segments of Colorado's society can participate and create opportunities for themselves, their families and communities.”